 TTM: trailing 12 months

-Recently Baker Hughes Company has paid out, on average, around 3.79% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 2.68% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Baker Hughes Company shareholders could enjoy a 2.68% return on their shares, in the form of dividend payments.
-In Baker Hughes Company's case, that would currently equate to about $0.72 per share.
+Recently Baker Hughes has paid out, on average, around 109.09% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 2.4% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Baker Hughes shareholders could enjoy a 2.4% return on their shares, in the form of dividend payments.
+In Baker Hughes's case, that would currently equate to about $0.72 per share.

-Baker Hughes Company's most recent dividend payout was on 20 August 2021.
-The latest dividend was paid out to all shareholders who bought their shares by 9 August 2021 (the "ex-dividend date").
+Baker Hughes's most recent dividend payout was on 10 June 2022.
+The latest dividend was paid out to all shareholders who bought their shares by 27 May 2022 (the "ex-dividend date").

-Over the last 12 months, Baker Hughes Company's shares have ranged in value from as little as $12.6281 up to $27.655.
+Over the last 12 months, Baker Hughes's shares have ranged in value from as little as $18.7094 up to $39.587.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Baker Hughes Company's is 1.6339.
-This would suggest that Baker Hughes Company's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while Baker Hughes's is 1.4809.
+This would suggest that Baker Hughes's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

-Baker Hughes Company provides a portfolio of technologies and services worldwide.
-The company operates through four segments: Oilfield Services (OFS), Oilfield Equipment (OFE), Turbomachinery & Process Solutions (TPS), and Digital Solutions (DS).
-The OFS segment offers exploration, drilling, wireline, evaluation, completion, production, and intervention services; and drilling and completions fluids, completions tools and systems, wellbore intervention tools and services, artificial lift systems, pressure pumping systems, and oilfield and industrial chemicals for oil and natural gas, and oilfield service companies.
-The OFE segment provides subsea and surface pressure control and production systems and services, capital drilling equipment and services, and flexible pipe systems for offshore and onshore applications; and provides well intervention solutions, as well as services related to onshore and offshore drilling and production operations.
+Baker Hughes Company provides a portfolio of technologies and services to energy and industrial value chain worldwide.
+It operates through four segments: Oilfield Services (OFS), Oilfield Equipment (OFE), Turbomachinery & Process Solutions (TPS), and Digital Solutions (DS).
+The OFS segment offers exploration, drilling, wireline, evaluation, completion, production, and intervention services; and drilling and completions fluids, wireline services, downhole completion tools and systems, wellbore intervention tools and services, pressure pumping systems, oilfield and industrial chemicals, and artificial lift technologies for oil and natural gas, and oilfield service companies.
+The OFE segment provides subsea and surface wellheads, pressure control and production systems and services, flexible pipe systems for offshore and onshore applications, and life-of-field solutions, including well intervention and decommissioning solutions; and services related to onshore and offshore drilling and production operations.
 The TPS segment provides equipment and related services for mechanical-drive, compression, and power-generation applications across the oil and gas industry.
 Its product portfolio includes drivers, compressors, and turnkey solutions; and pumps, valves, and compressed natural gas and small-scale liquefied natural gas solutions.
-This segment serves upstream, midstream, onshore and offshore, and industrial, as well as engineering, procurement, and construction companies.
+This segment serves upstream, midstream, downstream, onshore, offshore, and industrial customers.

 Frequently asked questions